 Two undergraduate degrees are offered reflecting Geography’s position between the social and natural sciences.

-- The Environment & Society STEM major explores how humans both affect, and are affected by environmental changes.
+Environment & Society: This STEM major explores how humans both affect, and are affected by environmental changes.
 The program is 41 credit hours, and has a strong interdisciplinary focus.
 No minor is required.

-- NEW Bachelor’s/Master’s Pathways allow both undergraduate majors to overlap with the Master’s degree in Geographic Information Science (GISc) by sharing or ‘double counting’ up to 12 graduate credit hours.
+NEW Bachelor’s/Master’s Pathways allow both undergraduate majors to overlap with the Master’s degree in Geographic Information Science (GIS) by sharing or ‘double counting’ up to 12 graduate credit hours.

 For more information contact Undergraduate Program Director: Victor Mesev, Bellamy 310 (firstname.lastname@example.org) 850-645-2498